francescoalemanno/cryptipass/README.md

 Possible patterns are formed by combining:
 - 'w' lowercase word, 'W' for uppercase word.
-- 'c' a lowercase character, 'C' a uppercase character.
+- 'c' a lowercase token, 'C' a uppercase token.
 - 's' symbol, 'd' digit.

 other symbols are interpolated in the final password and to interpolate one of the reserved symbols use escaping with "\".